Skip to main content

 Next Topic: Wireless Security Cheat Sheet

 Web security encompasses the practices and controls that protect web applications from attacks that threaten confidentiality, integrity, and availability.
-In the modern threat landscape, where applications process sensitive data and connect users across untrusted networks, defending against injection attacks, authentication bypasses, and misconfigurations is no longer optional—it's a fundamental requirement.
-Understanding how attackers exploit common vulnerabilities like XSS, CSRF, and SQL injection, and knowing the concrete patterns and headers that prevent them, equips developers to build systems that resist both automated scanning and targeted exploitation.
+In the modern threat landscape, where applications process sensitive data, connect across untrusted networks, and depend on vast third-party supply chains, defending against injection attacks, authentication bypasses, misconfigurations, and supply chain compromises is no longer optional—it's a fundamental engineering requirement.
+Understanding how attackers exploit common vulnerabilities like XSS, CSRF, SQL injection, and prototype pollution, and knowing the concrete patterns and headers that prevent them, equips developers to build systems that resist both automated scanning and targeted exploitation.
+The OWASP Top 10 2025 remains the authoritative reference for the most critical risks, with Broken Access Control, Security Misconfiguration, and Software Supply Chain Failures leading the updated list.

 What This Cheat Sheet Covers